martsve/har2zip/README.md

 * Click on the Network tab
 * Look for a round button at the top left of the Network tab.
 Make sure it is red.
 If it is grey, click it once to start recording.
 * Check the box next to Preserve log
-* You can use the clear button (a circle with a diagonal line through it) right before trying to reproduce the issue to remove unnecessary header information
-* Reproduce the issue
 * Save the capture by right-clicking on the grid and choosing "Save as HAR with Content"

 # To build